 Despite the obvious benefits, heat pumps are still inaccessible to many people across Europe.
 Factors such as artificially low gas bills, limited consumer awareness and high upfront costs are preventing many eligible households from making the switch.
 What’s more, many people who would be interested in installing a heat pump are discouraged by the slow and disjointed customer journeys that others have experienced at the hands of existing suppliers.

 Fortunately, the shoots of change are emerging.
 Governments across Europe are displaying a growing interest in reducing CO₂ emissions and minimising dependence on foreign gas.
 This is resulting in nationwide bans on gas boilers, subsidies for households opting for greener alternatives, and a strong appetite for investing in innovative green businesses.

 As a Swedish-owned company, Aira is well-positioned to lead this transition.
 Sweden has a history of innovation and boldness – and these attributes are reflected in our business model.
 By combining our heat pump heritage and booming tech sector with a global mindset and large-scale production capabilities, we aim to fix the issues that permeate the existing value chain for heat pumps.

-We have set an ambitious goal of installing five million heat pumps in the next ten years – and we will achieve this by offering a quick and seamless purchase journey and subscription model that will allow us to deliver savings for our customers from day one.
+We have set an ambitious goal of installing five million air to water heat pumps in the next ten years – and we will achieve this by offering a quick and seamless purchase journey and subscription model that will allow us to deliver savings for our customers from day one.
 Bolstered by our team of highly experienced heat pump experts, we plan to transform clean energy-tech from a far-off dream into a viable option for households across Europe.

 The internet of energy